strategicdata/pmhc-mds-spec/doc/user-documentation/users.rst

 Generic login accounts are not encouraged to be set up and used within the PMHC MDS, and usernames/passwords should not be shared with other individuals.
 This process ensures that when a staff member leaves, their access can be easily disabled and it doesn't affect other users or the security of the organisation's data.
-A users account, should not be passed from one staff member to the next.
+A user's account, should not be passed from one staff member to the next.

 Before inviting a user, it is always best to inform them that they will receive a